-C-9 Industrial Engine Approximate Refill Capacities Refill Capacity for Changing the Oil and the Filter Liters Quarts Oil Sump (1) 31 33
+3126B Industrial Engine Approximate Refill Capacities

+Compartment or System Liters Quarts

+Shallow Oil Sump(1) 21 23

+Deep Oil Sump(1) 31 33

-(1) These values should be inserted by the customer as approximate capacities for the crankcase oil sump which include the standard oil filters that are installed at the factory.
+(1) These values are the approximate capacities for the crankcase oil sump which include the standard oil filters that are installed at the factory.
 Engines with auxiliary oil filters will require additional oil.
-Refer to the OEM specifications for the capacity of the auxiliary oil filter
+Refer to the OEM specifications for the capacity of the auxiliary oil filter.